The impact of quark masses on pQCD thermodynamics: Introduction

 Although the first calculations of the thermodynamic potential with massive quarks also date back to the 70s \cite{Freedman:1977gz,Kapusta:1979fh,Toimela:1984xy,Farhi:1984qu}, mass effects on the pressure were regarded as being negligible for two decades.
-The issue was reconsidered at $T=0$ in Ref. \cite{Fraga:2004gz}, with a modern $\overline{\text{MS}}$ scheme description, and provided corrections that can reach $20$\%, being relevant for the physics of neutron stars.
-Later, the two-loop result of Ref. \cite{Fraga:2004gz} was extended to order $g^4$ in Ref. \cite{Kurkela:2009gj}, which represents the current state-of-the-art perturbative calculation at $T=0$ with massive quarks.
-The case at zero baryon density and finite temperature was investigated in Ref. \cite{Laine:2006cp} with consequences to quark mass thresholds (see also Ref. \cite{Wang:1998tg}).
-Mass effects on the Yukawa theory were also investigated for massive quarks and mesons in Refs. \cite{Palhares:2007zzb,Palhares:2008yq,Fraga:2009pi}.
+The issue was reconsidered at $T=0$ in Ref.~\cite{Fraga:2004gz}, with a modern $\overline{\text{MS}}$ scheme description, and provided corrections that can reach $20$\%, being relevant for the physics of neutron stars.
+Later, the two-loop result of Ref.~\cite{Fraga:2004gz} was extended to order $g^4$ in Ref.~\cite{Kurkela:2009gj}, which represents the current state-of-the-art perturbative calculation at $T=0$ with massive quarks.
+The case at zero baryon density and finite temperature was investigated in Ref.~\cite{Laine:2006cp} with consequences to quark mass thresholds (see also Ref.~\cite{Wang:1998tg}).
+Mass effects on the Yukawa theory were also investigated for massive quarks and mesons in Refs.~\cite{Palhares:2007zzb,Palhares:2008yq,Fraga:2009pi}.
 In all these cases, results exhibit deviations $\sim 20-30$\%.

-In this note, we present results for several thermodynamic quantities within the next-to-leading order calculation of the thermodynamic potential in perturbative QCD at finite temperature and chemical potential, including non-vanishing quark masses.
-We profit from previous calculations of the thermodynamic potential to study other properties such as the entropy, the speed of sound and trace anomaly with massive quarks.
-These results are compared to lattice data and to higher-order optimized perturbative calculations with the purpose to investigate the trend brought about by mass corrections.
+Quasi-particle models that include finite quark masses were also considered \cite{Peshier:1999ww}.